CtrlK

 Trigger Term Quality

-Excellent coverage of natural terms users would say: 'logo design, brand identity, visual identity, brand mark, wordmark, monogram, color palette, brand colors, brand typography, type system, iconography, brand imagery, motion design, brand system, identity system.'
+Excellent coverage of natural trigger terms users would say: 'logo design, brand identity, visual identity, brand mark, wordmark, monogram, color palette, brand colors, brand typography, type system, iconography, brand imagery, motion design, brand system, identity system.'
 These are terms users would naturally use when requesting this type of work.

 3 / 3